Investigating Possible Retirement Locations in Mexico or Central America

 These sites will give you choices of where to stay.
 Investigating destinations for your retirement location is now in your hands.
 This is NOT all inclusive.
 There are so many travel sites, lodging sites and volunteer sites.
 There is not enough room in this article to list them all!

 The intention of this article is to give you ideas.
 Such as where to stay and how to get low priced lodging.
 Use this as a starting point for your retirement investigation

 The biggest mistake retirees make is not investigating.
 Check out the town or area before making the move.
 Don't let this happen to you!

 The travel and retirement industry, in all countries, are like the girlie magazines.
 They'll take pictures, photoshop away the blemishes of the town or area, and make it look GREAT.

 In reality, what you need to do is to actually visit the town and area.
 See if it is suitable for your retirement dreams.

-(These sites are also great for a vacation or wanting to "give back"!)
+The sites above are also great for a vacation or wanting to "give back"!

-(An after thought - if you love to travel, and are not the type to be bound to "things", these sites are great if you just want to travel the world.
+If you love to travel, and are not the type to be bound to "things", these sites are great if you just want to travel the world.
 This is what I'm doing.
 Stay in a location until you get bored, pick a new location, rent a place and move there.
-Rinse and repeat around the world!)
+Rinse and repeat around the world!